 Where can I use back-painted glass?

-Back-painted glass is also a popular choice in bathroom showers because it eliminates the need for grout and provides an easy-to-clean surface that always looks magnificent.
-It also functions beautifully as a countertop, table top or as an insert in a cabinet door.
+Back-painted glass is also a popular choice for bathroom showers because it eliminates the need for grout and provides an easy-to-clean surface that always looks magnificent.
+It also functions beautifully as a countertop, tabletop or as an insert in a cabinet door.

 Do I have to choose a single color?